-- Public procurement costs;

-- Type of CISE services to be developed;

-- The governance model chosen (see section 2.2).
-Page 12 of 21
+- Public procurement costs; - Type of information exchange services to be developed; - The governance model chosen (see section 2.2).

-More specifically, there are three cost macro-categories that maritime surveillance authorities interested in connecting to the CISE network must consider.
+More specifically, there are three macro- cost categories that maritime surveillance authorities interested in connecting to the CISE network must consider.
 These three cost categories are:

-- 1. The infrastructure;
+- 1. Infrastructure;

-- 2. The software;
+- 2. Software;

-- 3. The personnel.
+- 3. Personnel.